hammdann/dementia_research/README.md

 **Notebook and Table Structures**

-Data were organised using schemas, tables, and volumes within the platform.
+Data were organised using schemas, tables, and volumes within the selected platform.
 Without the correct structure of the datasets, the code will produce errors and cannot be executed.